2007 World Twenty20: Group stage

 The 12 participant teams were divided into four groups of three teams each.
 The groups were determined based on the rankings of the teams in Twenty20 as of 1 March 2007.
 The top two teams from each group went through to the second stage of the tournament.

+A warm-up match was played between South Africa and Pakistan on 6 September 2007 in which South Africa defeated Pakistan by 25 runs.